larsvaerland/larsvaerland/README.md

 ## Direction

+**Next:**
-Looking for my next role in digital delivery, service improvement, product/service ownership, workflow design, digital transformation, or structured change.
+Looking for my next role where digital delivery, service improvement, product/service ownership, workflow design, digital transformation, and structured change meet.

+**Best fit:**
-Best fit: work where services, systems, people, and decisions need to fit together better — especially across business, operations, technical teams, leaders, and users.
+Work where services, systems, people, and decisions need to fit together better — especially across business, operations, technical teams, leaders, and users.

+**What:**
 Relevant titles may include Product Owner, Service Owner, Change Manager, Digitalization Lead, Digital Project Manager, Senior Advisor, Platform Owner, Program Manager, or Domain Lead.

+**Where:**
 Based in Arendal, Norway, and open to relevant opportunities across Southern Norway, Oslo, and elsewhere in Norway.
 Location is flexible where the role is a strong fit.